fongc123/notes/Machine Learning/Introduction.md

 When there are multiple features, this method finds the feature(s) that has the most effect on the loss function and adjusts accordingly.

+### Code Template
+Several lines of code related to creating a linear regression model are shown below.
+Although there may be a few adjustments, the template is applicable to other machine learning problems as well.